dannowilby/ts-minecraft-prototype/README.md

-# Some info about this project

-Controls mimic minecraft creative mode, just click in the window and then you should be able to fly around.
-Left clicking will remove blocks in front of you, up to 5 blocks away.

-The arena is generated randomly each time, so it'll be different if you refresh the page.

-I used a very basic ecs system and laid the groundwork for an event system, but due to time constraints with my class the code may resemble a plate of spaghetti.

-I coded this in typescript and used webpack to compile the project into a simple bundle file.
-I used math.gl/core so that I could use predefined Vector3 and Matrix4 classes, specifically for the lookAt and perspective functions.
+# ts-minecraft-prototype

+I originally made this project to create a minecraft clone which could simulate fluids through way of cellular automata.
+Ultimately the engine code got too messy/complex for the goal to be done in a reasonable amount of time.
+I'll probably attempt this again, but I'll use an engine so I can focus on the implementation rather than the boilerplate.

+The engine is a rudimentary ECS system.
+The code for the prototype is in the example folder.

+The branch assignment-4-lighting was a submission for an assignent I had in my computer graphics course.
+It used a much less developed version of the code in the master branch.

-The texture atlas I used for the blocks is taken from The Painterly Pack: http://painterlypack.net/.
+The texture atlas I used for the blocks is taken from [The Painterly Pack](http://painterlypack.net/).

-# For the future

-Currently this is a project that I am submitting for coursework.
-However, I plan on implementing a better fluid system than already exists in Minecraft, and then developing this clone further into a more playable game.